Last updated: February 22nd, 2023

 Moza HGP H Pattern Shifter

-The sim racing handbrake we offer is built to last, with a sturdy full metal construction that ensures durability and stability even during intense use.
+A sim racing shifter “built to last”, with a sturdy full metal construction in black that ensures durability and stability even during intense use.
+For the money, it’s great with a few bearable software quirks.

-This new entrant to the sim racing space is the latest “darling” of the sim racing community, it’s a high-quality, precision-engineered product that provides a realistic and immersive sim racing experience.
+This new entrant to the sim racing space is the latest “darling” of the sim racing community, it’s cheap and cheerful but once installed, gets the job done.

 Fanatec ClubSport Shifter SQ V1.5